Hiring: 80% is the New Perfect Score

 Click here for more info on how to attract AND retain the best employees.

 Decide what really matters

-Smart employers know finding a new hire who meets their experience, skills, and compensation expectations is impossible.
-They prioritize what the ideal candidate “must have” versus the skills that can be learned.
+Smart employers know finding a new hire who meets their experience, skills, and compensation expectations are impossible.
+They prioritize what the ideal candidate “must-have” versus the skills that can be learned.
 Not every skill set or experience holds the same weight.
 Employers must prioritize qualifications and experience into “Deal Breakers” and “Nice to Haves”.
-Ask yourself what is more important: experience in your industry or the in the role; a strategist or techtician; in-office face-time or meeting expectation regardless of location.
+Ask yourself what is more important: experience in your industry or the in the role; a strategist or tactician; in-office face-time or meeting expectation regardless of location.
 Most importantly, ask yourself if saving a few pennies is worth losing a top-notch candidate who meets the majority of your expectations.

 Set Reasonable Expectations

 Regardless of experience or prior training, no one truly hits the ground running when starting a new job.
 All new employees need time to adapt to cultural and organizational changes.
 Developing a strong onboarding program gives employer and employee reasonable expectations for the first few months.
 Creating a program that addresses the learning curve tells new hires they are working for an organization that is invested in them for the long haul, not only the bottom line.
 Onboarding programs also benefit the employer.
 Employers who focus on retention from the get-go are more likely to have long-term successful members of their organization.

 With record-low unemployment rates and headlines continually boasting “a candidate’s market” it’s easy for employers to panic.
 Many fear the lack of top talent available will force them to hire less qualified candidates.
 A simple attitude adjustment shows there are plenty of excellent candidates available and “close enough” is more than “good enough.”